IntersectMBO/cardano-node/trace-forward/demo/mux/README.md

 These demo-programs use two libraries: `trace-forward` and [`ekg-forward`](https://github.com/input-output-hk/ekg-forward).
 The purpose of these demo-programs is demonstration of `Mux`-ing of two `typed-protocol`s using one single connection.

-You can use it as a practical example of how to integrate these two libraries in the forwarder application (for example, `cardano-node`) and in the acceptor application (for example, logger or [RTView](https://github.com/input-output-hk/cardano-rt-view)).
+You can use it as a practical example of how to integrate these two libraries in the forwarder application (for example, `cardano-node`) and in the acceptor application (for example, tracer or [RTView](https://github.com/input-output-hk/cardano-rt-view)).

 Demo-programs can be launched in different modes.